University of Southampton

 ABC/Barts Charity PhD student

 Priyanka is completing her PhD at the Bart’s Cancer Institute, where she is studying the tumour microenvironment with the aim of understanding how to improve immunotherapy response for triple negative breast cancer patients.
 Her studies will be completed under the supervision of Dr Oliver Pearce.
-The project is in collaboration with Prof. Tom Wight, who is based at the Benaroya Research Institute in Seattle, USA.
-Priyanka will be spending a few weeks working with his lab during the course of her project.
+The project is in collaboration with Prof. Tom Wight and Dr Kim Alonge, who are based at the University of Washington in Seattle, USA.
+Priyanka has spent a few weeks during her PhD at Dr Kim Alonge’s lab to learn new analysis techniques for her project.
 Her project is part funded by Against Breast Cancer who are contributing towards the tuition fees, and by Bart’s Charity.

 University of Oxford